Written By: Robert E. Sheriff, MS, CIH, CSP, President

 The new standard is 29CFR1910.1024.
 The Beryllium standard requires:

-- Initial exposure monitoring and regular monitoring thereafter for both the PEL and STEL.
+- Initial exposure monitoring and methodical monitoring thereafter for both the PEL and STEL.

-- Establish a regulated area if the PEL or STEL is exceeded with clothing, showers, and break/lunchrooms.
+- Establish a regulated area that contains clothing, showers, breakrooms, and lunch rooms if the PEL or STEL is exceeded.

 - Workplace hygiene, clothing.